4nddrs/backend-Country/README.md

 This is the backend service for the project, built with **FastAPI**.
 It provides a RESTful API to handle business logic, database operations, and integration with external services.
+## 📖 Overview
+This backend is designed to be modular and scalable, allowing easy addition of new features and services.
 ---

 ## 📂 Project Structure